cos205/assignment2-template/README.md

 ```/tools```

-This directory includes all the simulators and tools for this assignment.
+This directory includes all the simulators and tools for this project.
-Refer to this [guide](https://drive.google.com/file/d/1QDYIvriWBS_ARntfmZ5E856OEPpE4j1F/view) on this [website](https://www.nand2tetris.org/software)
-for additional help setting up the simulator locally.

 ```/src```
-This directory includes all the files required to complete the assginment.
+This directory includes all the files required to complete this project.

 ```/grader```
 Do not modify this repository.
 It is necessary for running the github grading scripts.